MagneticDuck/altitude-printer/README.md

 This utility facilitates the reading of [altitude](http://altitudegame.com) server logs by human administrators.

+See also: [http://altitudegame.com/forums/showthread.php?t=7393](http://altitudegame.com/forums/showthread.php?t=7393) for a user-friendly C# app with client-side features.

 ## features

 - Player join and quit notifications